- Practice Areas

 Sexual abuse is a heinous crime and a violation of a person’s most basic human rights.
 But would you know how to spot sexual abuse if it was happening to someone close to you?
 It may surprise you to learn that identifying the signs of sexual abuse is not as straightforward as one might think.
 The age, gender, and life circumstances of the person being abused play a significant role in determining what signs of sexual abuse that person might display.

 This blog post discusses the warning signs of sexual abuse in various populations of vulnerable Californians.
-If you suspect someone you know has been sexually abused, contact an experienced California sexual abuse attorney for guidance as soon as possible.
+If you think you see signs that someone was sexually abused, contact an experienced California sexual abuse attorney for guidance as soon as possible.

 Anyone, no matter their age, gender, sexual orientation, education level, or socio-economic status can be a victim of sexual abuse.
 But that does not mean that every survivor copes with or responds to sexual abuse the same way.
 All Californians need to develop a sensitivity to the warning signs of sexual abuse among different populations of potential victims.

 Below, we describe warning signs and scenarios that could raise a red flag that someone has been sexually abused.
 We focus on four specific subsets of the population that have particular vulnerabilities to abuse: young children, teens and college-age adults, elderly people, and adults with disabilities.
-However, these warning signs can equally apply to anyone of any age, and can be taken as broad indicators of abuse no matter the age, gender, or circumstances of the person potentially being abused.
+Even though symptoms of sexual abuse in adults, the elderly, and children can present in different ways, these warning signs can equally apply to anyone of any age, and can be taken as broad indicators of abuse no matter the age, gender, or circumstances of the person potentially being abused.

 We draw most of the information below from the website of the Rape, Abuse & Incest National Network, better known by its acronym RAINN, a prominent anti-sexual violence organization.
 We encourage our readers to explore RAINN’s website for more detailed information about spotting and preventing sexual abuse.